Presheaves of symmetric tensor categories and nets of C*-algebras: Nets and presheaves over posets.

-(This operation is called a {\em fixing of the path frame of $K$}, see \cite[\S 6]{BR08}).
-Moreover, we note that for each $o \leq o'$ the $1$-simplex $b_{o'o} := ( o' , o ; o' )$ may be regarded as a path in $K(o,o')$.
-By elementary properties of deformations we have the equivalence
+This operation is called a \emph{fixing of the path frame of $K$}, see \cite[\S 6]{BR08}.
+Moreover, we note that for any $o \leq o'$ the $1$-simplex $b_{o'o} := ( o' , o ; o' )$ can be regarded as a path in $K(o,o')$.
+By elementary properties of deformations, we have the equivalence